cc-nogueira/flip_board/README.md

 ### *Spin Flip*

-A SpinFlip widget can be used in the same maner, but renders a Flip Card animation when new items arrive in the stream of items.
+With FlipType.spinFlip this widget will render a Flip Card animation when new items arrive in the stream.

 It has a similiar constructor, something like:
 ```dart